SYGong/sygong.github.io/_posts/2019-03-26-sequence-of-push-and-pop-operations.md

 ---
-title: "Stack Exercise: Sequence of Push and Pop Operations"
+title: "Stack: Sequence of Push and Pop Operations"
 tags: []
 categories: []
 ---